Tom Koch

 Thomas Freeman Koch (May 13, 1925 – March 22, 2015) was an American humorist and writer.
-He wrote for Mad Magazine for 37 years.
+He wrote for Mad Magazine for 42 years, and was also one of the primary writers for radio performers Bob and Ray.

 Early life

 Koch (pronounced "Cook") was born in Charleston, Illinois, and spent his youth in Indianapolis before attending Northwestern University.
 He published a book of poetry, I'll Remember Indiana, in 1948, and a book about Indiana basketball, Tournament Trail, in 1950.
 Later with Mad he published four books under the magazine's imprint.
 Koch moved to California in 1957, and was married three times.

 Writing career

-Koch was also one of the primary writers for radio performers Bob and Ray.
-It was this association that brought him to the attention of Mad when some of the show's scripts were reproduced in the magazine with caricatures of the star duo drawn by Mort Drucker.
-Mad eventually published ten Bob & Ray articles in the space of a year and a half, but Koch went on to write more than 300 other pieces for the magazine between 1958 and 1995 on a variety of subjects.
+It was Koch's association with Bob and Ray that brought him to the attention of Mad, when some of the show's scripts were reproduced in the magazine with caricatures of the star duo drawn by Mort Drucker.
+Mad eventually published ten Bob & Ray articles in the space of a year and a half, but Koch went on to write more than 300 other pieces for the magazine between 1957 and 1995 on a variety of subjects.